jmfieldman/CombineEx/README.md

 # CombineEx

-> CombineEx is a WIP, it is not ready for production.
+> CombineEx is still a WIP, and may not be ready for production.
 I can use your help
 > to fill out the complete suite of functionality and tests.

-CombineEx is a Swift Combine extension library that fills the gaps which made ReactiveSwift so great:
+CombineEx is a Swift Combine extension library that fills significant usabliliy gaps:

-* Explicit publisher types for Hot vs. Cold
+* Explicit Hot vs. Cold Publisher types
+* Explicit Cold Future type
-* Property (and MutableProperty) for error-free, read-only CurrentValueSubject
+* Property (and MutableProperty) for Failureless CurrentValueSubject with read-only semantics.
-* Action class
+* Action support
+* UIScheduler
-* Quality-of-life extensions for Publisher
+* Quality-of-life Publisher extensions and @Observable integrations

 ### Hot vs Cold

-One important missing aspect of Combine publishers is the notion of type-based Hot vs. Cold.
-Specifically, Combine typically erases all publishers to `AnyPublisher` at API boundaries, making it difficult to intuit if a publisher is hot or cold.

-With CombineEx:
+One fundamental missing piece in Combine is the lack of semantics around hot vs. cold publishers.

+If you are unfamiliar with the distinction:

+* A *hot publisher* is usually attached to emissions from a shared resource, and the act of subscribing does not typically fire off a new unit of work.
+  * An example might be something like `currentLocation` that emits values returned from a `CLLocationManagerDelegate` callback. `currentLocation` might be backed by a `CurrentValueSubject`, and subscribing simply listens to changes in this subject.
+Multiple subscribers will all receive the same values from the each update.
+* A *cold publisher* kicks off a new, distinct unit of work for every subscription, and the emissions of the publisher are unique to that subscription.
+  * An example of this is `URLSession.shared.dataTaskPublisher(for: url)` -- each subscription kicks off a distinct call to the URL, and the results of that request are only sent to the subscription that initiated it.

+In Combine, when the above use cases are exposed through an API, they are both represented by `AnyPublisher`.
+This provides no mental signposting for how to think about the way a publisher acts when it is subscribed to.

+CombineEx defines an opinated semantic that `Deferred` is reserved for *cold publishers*.
+By extension, an API can provide the new `AnyDeferredPublisher` to establish at the API layer that the vended publisher is *cold* and will kick off a distinct stream of values backed by a distinct workstream for each subscription.

-* You continue to use `Publisher` and `AnyPublisher` for unspecified/hot publishers.
+APIs can continue to vend `AnyPublisher` for hot/ambiguous publishers.
-* You can use `DeferredPublisher` and `AnyDeferredPublisher` for cold publishers.
-* You can use `DeferredFuture` and `AnyDeferredFuture` for cold singles.

 ##### Hot